jelandrewsosa/Chefify/README.md

 # Addition Features
 - Category for Recipes from User Favorite Recipes
 - User could see his Info at the User Favorite Recipes
+- The App is Mobile first approach, Responsive and works well with any devices such as Mobile, Tablets and Desktop

 ## Contributing